m-Py/anticlust/README.md

 -------------

-In this initial example, I use the main function `anticlustering()` to create five similar sets of plants using the classical iris data set:
+In this initial example, I use the main function `anticlustering()` to create three similar sets of plants using the classical iris data set:

-    # load the package via
+First, load the package via

     library("anticlust")

+Call the `anticlustering()` method:

     anticlusters <- anticlustering(
       iris[, -5],